-Connect to the RS-232 port through the modular jack (labeled COMM) on the MultiPro's front panel.
+You can connect to the RS-232 port through the modular jack (labeled COMM) on the MultiPro's front left panel.
 This jack carries the receive and transmit signals and two commons (ground).
-Refer to Table 1-8 on page 12 for connection information on this jack.
+The pin diagram on the right illustrates the wiring of the jack.

-Standard Control Technology cables are available for connecting to this jack (Figure 1-14).
+Standard Control Technology cables are available for connecting to this jack (see the diagram on the following page).
 As an alternative, many commonly available telephone cables may be substituted.